tshepang/blog/content/computing/what I do after Debian installation.rst

-I think anyone who has never done any OS install before can install Debian with any issue at all, provided they will not be doing any partitioning.
+I think anyone who has never done any OS install before can install Debian without any issue at all, provided they will not be doing any partitioning.
 It is that easy.

 As for me, I do a lot more installations than the average person, so I